kovidgoyal/calibre/manual/edit.rst

 You can right click on an HTML tag name or a CSS property name to get help for that tag or property.

 You can also hold down the :kbd:`Ctrl` key and click on any filename inside a link tag to open that file in the editor automatically.
+Similarly, :kbd:`Ctrl` clicking a class name will take you to the first style rule that matches the tag and class.

 .. _editor_auto_complete: